By Israel Galindo, Associate Dean for Lifelong Learning and Director of Online Education.

-I want to tell those pastors, to quote Ron Popeil, “But wait! there’s more!”
+I want to tell those church educators, to quote Ron Popeil, “But wait! there’s more!”

 Any educational enterprise, in whatever context, must give attention to rigorous application of educational process if it is to be effective.
 Mere attendance, whether in Sunday School or a college classroom, does not in itself guarantee learning.
 Learning is a process which, in order to be effective, must be undergirded by sound educational processes.
 To be a legitimate educational enterprise, a congregational education program must give attention to: